MarkWarneke/markwarneke.github.io/_posts/2019-08-14-test-infrastructure-as-code.md

 Treat Infrastructure as Code development like a software engineering project.
 Implement existing software development practices into your infrastructure development.
-In this article we are going to look into different practices regarding test implementation in an Infrastructure as Code project.
+In this article, we are going to look into different practices regarding test implementation in an Infrastructure as Code project.

 You should embrace [**Behavior Driven Development**](https://en.wikipedia.org/wiki/Behavior-driven_development) to work on your **Infrastructure as Code** IaC project.
 These principals will force you into writing tested code.